F-Jennings/FreelanceContractSamples/Payment Clauses Samples.md

 #Exhibit A

-I. Scope of Work
+*I. Scope of Work*
-<br>1.1.
-Consultant will perform the following work:
+<br>Consultant will perform the following work:

 [describe the work to be performed, in as much detail as practicable]

-II.
-Consideration
+*II.
+Consideration*
-<br>2.1.
-Company agrees to pay Consultant for the above work under the following terms:
+<br>Company agrees to pay Consultant for the above work under the following terms:

 Consultant shall be paid [describe the payment terms]